Pterostilbene increases BDNF

 Higher brain levels of BDNF helps support the survival of existing neurons, encourages the growth new neurons (neurogenesis) and new synapses (synaptogenesis), better memory, learning and cognition, and less depression.

-BDNF is Miracle-Gro® for your brain.
+BDNF is Miracle-Gro® for your brain and mental health.
 Use any one or more of the nootropic supplements detailed above to increase BDNF naturally for a highly optimized brain.

 Or save some money and get effective amounts of Bacopa Monnieri extract, L-Theanine (as Suntheanine®), and Rhodiola Rosea 3:1 extract in Mind Lab Pro®.